As a woman eating a vegan diet, or perhaps thinking about transitioning to one, you may wonder about the vitamins vegan women should take.

-Many vegan proponents strongly claim that a whole food, plant-based diet will easily meet all of your daily nutrient requirements.
-Yet, some healthcare practitioner strongly encourage vegan women to add at least some supplements to their diet.
+On the one hand, many vegans strongly claim that a whole food, plant-based diet can easily meets all of your daily nutrient requirements.

 1. Vitamin B12